rsnel/mpfaudioutils/README.md

 This text assumes you have a basic understanding of the `TAPE WR` and `TAPE RD` functionality of the MPF.
-These two functions are documented in the excellent manual of the MPF, which (among other useful information about the MPF) can be found at [http://electrickery.xs4all.nl/comp/mpf1/doc/].
+These two functions are documented in the excellent manual of the MPF.

 The basic commands `LOAD` and `SAVE` work in the same way.
 However, the basic filename (which is a decimal number from 0 to 255) is the second byte of the